-(A) A person whose application for an onsite sewage disposal permit has been denied, or whose permit once issued has been revoked or suspended, may within 10 days following the date on which the action was taken, file an appeal in writing with the Environmental Health Appeals Commission.
+- (A) -A person whose application for an individual onsite sewage disposal permit has been denied, or whose permit once issued has been revoked or suspended, may within 10 days following the date on which the action was taken, file an appeal in writing with the Environmental Health Appeals Commission.
 Said appeal shall be accompanied by the filing fee established by resolution of the Board of Supervisors.
-Upon receiving an appeal, the Environmental Health Appeals Commission shall schedule the appeal for hearing at the earliest time possible thereafter that all members of the Commission can meet, and normally within 20 business days after the date that the appeal is filed.

-(B) The appeal shall be made in writing and shall demonstrate that all of the following circumstances apply:

-(1) The property clearly meets all standards of this chapter and the regulations adopted thereto;

-(2) The use of an OWTS on the property is consistent with the intent of the General Plan, and with the Local Coastal Program Land Use Plan for parcels in the Coastal Zone, and with all applicable zoning provisions;

-(3) The use of an OWTS on the property does not pose any danger to the public health and safety; and

-(4) Approval of the appeal will not result in the granting of a special privilege.

-(C) A designer, installer or service provider whose permission to provide service has been suspended pursuant to SCCC 7.38.190(C) may appeal such suspension to the Environmental Health Appeals Commission by submitting an appeal in writing that indicates the reasons that the suspension should be reversed.

-(D) Upon receipt of the written appeal, the Health Officer shall cause a full report on the appeal to be made to the Environmental Health Appeals Commission.
-The report shall include all of the following:

-(1) A statement of jurisdiction, showing that the appeal was timely and properly filed;
+Upon receiving an appeal, the Environmental Health Appeals Commission shall schedule the appeal for hearing at the earliest time possible thereafter that all members of the Commission can meet, and normally within 20 business days after the date that the appeal is filed. - (B)- The appeal shall be made in writing and shall demonstrate that all of the following circumstances apply: - (1)- The property clearly meets all standards of this chapter and the regulations adopted thereto-; - (2) -The use of an individual sewage disposal system OWTS on the property is consistent with the intent of the General Plan, and with the Local Coastal Program Land Use Plan for parcels in the Coastal Zone, and with all applicable zoning provisions. - (3) -The use of an individual sewage disposal system OWTS on the property does not pose any danger to the public health and safety.; and - (4)- Approval of the appeal will not result in the granting of a special privilege. - (C) A designer, installer or service provider whose approval to provide service has been suspended pursuant to SCCC 7.38.190(C) may appeal such suspension to the Environmental Health Appeals Commission by submitting an appeal in writing that indicates the reasons that the suspension should be reversed. - (D) Upon receipt of the written appeal, the Health Officer shall cause a full report on the appeal to be made to the Environmental Health Appeals Commission.
+The report shall include all of the following: - (1)- A statement of jurisdiction, showing that the appeal was timely and properly filed.; - (2)- A copy of all relevant materials in the file of the Environmental Health

-(2) A copy of all relevant materials in the file of the Environmental Health Division relating to the appeal, including a copy of the permit application, and of any permit issued, and of any orders issued by the Division;
+Department Division relating to the appeal, including a copy of the permit application, and of any permit issued, and of any orders issued by the Department.
+Division;